danielbrovarnik/Post-Secondary-Plans_High-School-Stats-Viz/README.md

-This project visualizes the post-secondary destinations of high school alumni using Python and interactive maps.
+This project visualizes the post-secondary destinations of my high school alumni using Python and interactive maps.

 ## Files